|ChrisOLeary.com > Sacrificed > The Problem: A Summary|

 And what it represents.

-It all comes down to my treatment at the Mass of Reparation.
+It all comes down to, and is summed up by, my treatment at the Mass of Reparation.

 And everything that's happened since, and despite, SPOTLIGHT.

 Despite what the Catholic Church has said about how much it cares, survivors in St. Louis, at least, and I suspect other (arch)dioceses as well, receive NOTHING in terms of help.

 In the Archdiocese of St. Louis, the ONLY thing the Assistance Coordinator will do is give you the name of a therapist if you don't already have one.